-Cascading select, checkbox and radio fields allow you to create choices that change based upon the value of another field on your form.
-For example, you could create a vehicle make and model selector using this feature.
+Cascading select, checkbox and radio fields allow you to create dynamic lookups that change based upon the value of another field on your WordPress form.
+For example, you could create a vehicle make and model lookup using this feature.

 In the example below, you can see how the selection of a vehicle make filters the vehicle model options.
 Likewise selecting a vehicle model filters the vehicle year options.